 Regarding the drawing functionality of Walls & Openings, progeCAD Architecture contains all the commands required for the unrestricted "shaping" of the basic building framework, such as parallel moving of walls, trimming, extending, joining and breaking walls as well as placing openings of any kind on them (windows, sliding doors, openings, arches).
-During the initial drawing, as well as during any modification at any stage, the drawing is automatically updated (e.g. placing an opening on a wall does not break the wall in two parts, the opening moves easily from side to side whether you are working on the ground-plan or on a 3D view, the wall is restored without leaving undesirable lines after deleting an opening labels), following each modification, are carried out automatically, so that the user may focus on the Design procedure.
+During the initial drawing, as well as during any modification at any stage, the drawing is automatically updated (e.g. placing an opening on a wall does not break the wall in two parts, the opening moves easily from side to side whether you are working on the ground-plan or on a 3D view, the wall is restored without leaving undesirable lines after deleting an opening etc).
+Furthermore, all the necessary readjustments (e.g. dimensioning, opening labels), following each modification, are carried out automatically, so that the user may focus on the Design procedure.